 - Name/badge number of any responding police officers

-Take care of yourself.
-If you’re injured in the accident, you’ll likely have some medical expenses.
-Your claims professional will explain how these benefits apply towards your medical bills and lost wages.
-It is very important to work with your agent in selecting adequate coverages to pay your medical bills in the event you are injured by an Uninsured Motorists.
+If you’re injured in the accident, you’ll likely have medical expenses.
+Your claims professional can explain how these benefits apply toward your medical bills and lost wages.

 Before the unexpected happens, work with your agent to select adequate coverage to pay your medical bills in the event you are injured by an uninsured motorist.
 Consider investing in uninsured motorist coverage so that you are protected if you get hit by an uninsured driver.